 - ➤ Inpatient Treatment: Covered expenses include charges for room and board at the semi-private room rate, and other services and supplies provided during your stay in a hospital, psychiatric hospital or residential treatment facility.
 Inpatient benefits are available only if your condition requires services that are only available in an inpatient setting. - ➤ Partial Confinement Treatment: Covered expenses include charges made for partial confinement treatment provided in a facility or program for the intermediate short-term or medically-directed intensive treatment of a mental disorder.
-Such benefits are payable if your condition requires services that are only available in a partial confinement treatment setting. - Outpatient Treatment: Covered expenses include charges for treatment received while not confined as a full-time inpatient in a hospital, psychiatric hospital or residential treatment facility.
+Such benefits are payable if your condition requires services that are only available in a partial confinement treatment setting.

+Outpatient Treatment: Covered expenses include charges for treatment received while not confined as a full-time inpatient in a hospital, psychiatric hospital or residential treatment facility, and certain early intensive behavioral interventions such as applied behavior analysis.